filmaj/ansible-graylog-ec2/README.md

-# PhoneGap Infrastructure Management
+# Graylog Server on EC2

-> Provision and configure servers supporting PhoneGap in an automated fashion
+> Provision and configure a graylog metrics server in an automated fashion

 ## Why?